 Let us be a little more systematic.
 List all objects collected, in Table 4.1.
 Try to identify the materials that each one is made of.
 It would be fun to make this a large table - collecting information about as many objects as possible.
 It may seem difficult to find out the materials out of which some of these objects are made.
 In such cases, discuss with your friends, teacher and parents to identify the materials.

 Table 4.1 Objects and the materials they are made of

 Objects Materials they are made of

-Plate Steel, glass, plastics
+Plate (thali) Steel, glass, plastics (any other)

-Pen Plastic, metal
+Pen Plastics, metal

-Black Board Wood, iron nails